A Peaceman-Rachford Splitting Method for the Protein Side-Chain Positioning Problem: The Algorithm

-We note that the ordinary \PRSM updates the dual multipliers without the projection operator, i.e., $\cP_{\mathcal{Z}_0} = I$.
+We note that the ordinary \PRSM updates the dual multipliers without the projection operator $\cP_{\mathcal{Z}_0}$.
+The projection on the dual multiplier~$Z$ is motivated from an endeavour to have a better dual multiplier at each iteration.
+We recall that some of the elements of the optimal dual multipliers are known by \Cref{thm:EQzero}.
+The algorithm fixes these known elements to be the optimal elements at every iteration.
 We leave the details of the convergence proof of \rPRSM scheme to~\cite[Theorem 3.2]{GHILW:20}.

-\begin{remark} The projection on the dual multipliers $Z$ is motivated from an endeavour to have better dual multipliers at each iteration.
-We recall that some of the elements of the optimal dual multipliers are known by \Cref{thm:EQzero}.
-The algorithm fixes these known elements to be the optimal elements at every iteration. \end{remark}

-\begin{remark} The model \eqref{eq:SDP_FR} can be solved by using a standard \SDP solver. \cite{ForbesVrisWolk:11} engages the nonnegativity of each element of $Y$ using cutting planes.
+\begin{remark} The model \eqref{eq:SDP_FR} can be solved by using a standard \SDP solver.
+The nonnegativity of each element of $Y$ is considered using cutting planes in \cite{ForbesVrisWolk:11}.
 However, this approach becomes more computationally challenging as the number of cutting planes increases.
 Splitting methods engage the polyhedral constraints $0 \le Y \le 1$ in an economic manner.
 We incorporate the positive semidefinite constraint and the nonnegativity constraint very efficiently.
 We deal with the positive semidefinite and trace constraint in the $R$-subproblem, and then deal with the interval and gangster constraints in the $Y$-subproblem. \end{remark}